CONFERENCE PROGRAM INFO

 Why did my paper end up in a different subject area in the program?

-If you submitted a proposal to one area in the submission database, and your paper is now showing up in a panel in a different area, don’t be concerned.
+If you submitted a proposal to one area in the submission database, and your paper is now showing up in a panel in a different area, this does not mean an error has occurred.
 Due to issues such as proposal topic, panel themes, the number of acceptances in an area, cancellations, etc., the conference staff occasionally moves papers into other areas.

 How long should my presentation be?